 5) Plan your departure in advance if you take public transportation.

-Broadway Station will be closed after a certain time for departures and Andrew may be as well, plus bus service to both stations will also be disrupted.
+Andrew and Broadway Station will be closed after a certain time for departures, plus bus service to both stations will also be disrupted.

-If you come by T and stay near Broadway to watch the parade, you'll need to walk to either South Station (about 1.2 miles) or Andrew Station (even farther - plus it may also be closed) - so think about where you position yourself.
+If you come by T, you'll need to walk to either South Station (about 1.2 miles from Broadway) or Andrew Station (even farther - plus it may also be closed) when you decide to leave - so think about where you position yourself.

 If you're close to Andrew Station and it's open, you'll be golden.
 If it's closed, you can walk down to the JFK/UMass Station and catch the Red Line there.
-Or hang out on Carson Beach for awhile until Andrew reopens.
+Or hang out on Carson Beach for awhile until the stations reopen.

 More about the T (Boston's subway)